dmerejkowsky/blog/content/post/2017-07-31-introducing-tsrc.md

 You can update all the repositories by using `tsrc sync`.

-The manifest itself will be updated first.
+* The manifest itself will be updated first.

-If a new repository has been added to the manifest, it will be cloned.
+* If a new repository has been added to the manifest, it will be cloned.

-Lastly, if there are no risk of ambiguity[^1], the other repositories will be updated.
+* Lastly, the other repositories will be updated.

+Note that `tsrc sync` only updates the repositories if the changes are trivial:

+* If the branch has diverged, `tsrc` will do nothing.
+It's up to you to use `rebase` or `merge`
+* Ditto if there is no remote tracking branch

+This way, there is no risk of data loss or sudden conflicts to appear.

+(By the way, this is a good example on how to implement this directive from the Zen of Python: **"In the face of ambiguity, refuse the temptation to guess"**.)

-`tsrc sync` will also display a summary of errors at the end:
+So that you know where manual intervention is required, `tsrc sync` will also display a summary of errors at the end:

 ![tsrc sync](/pics/tsrc-sync.png)

 ## Managing merge requests

 Since we do most of our operations from the command line, it's convenient to be able to do GitLab operations from the shell too.

-To do this, we leverage the GitLab REST API.
+We leverage the GitLab REST API to create and accept merge requests.

-For instance, here is how you can create the pull request:
+For instance, here is how you can create and assign a merge request:

 ```console
 # start working on your branch
 $ tsrc push --assignee <an active user>
 ```

-When the review is done,  you can tell GitLab to merge it once the CI passes
+When the review is done, you can accept it and let GitLab merge the branch once the CI passes with the following command:

 ```console
 $ tsrc push --accept